 This value is not good for streaming, for streaming a keyframe interval value should be set according to the frame rate and bitrate of the stream.
 If a streamer is streaming a 1080p video in 25 or 30 fps then a keyframe interval value of 2 is optimal.

 As in this situation, a keyframe interval of 2 means that it takes at most 2 seconds for the viewers to catch up to a point where they can properly display the feed.
-For a 30 frame per second video, the keyframe interval value should not exceed above 4.
+For a 30-frame-per-second video, the keyframe interval value should not exceed 4.
 A value above 4 will cause the stream to lag a lot as it will take higher bandwidth.

 How does the keyframe interval work?

 Keyframes are points in the video where the entire frame is sent instead of just the differences from the previous frame.
-When a 60 frame per second video is recorded and it has a keyframe interval of 5 then every 300 frames a keyframe is made.
+When a 60-frame-per-second video is recorded with a keyframe interval of 5, every 300 frames a keyframe is made.

-On the other hand, there is a delta frame which is a “difference” frame that provides an incremental change from the previous frame.
-Keyframe is different from this, when we set a higher keyframe value then it will make the video clearer and reduce the transmission artifacts but a lower keyframe value will cause more artifacts.
+On the other hand, there is a delta frame, which is a “difference” frame that provides an incremental change from the previous frame.
+Keyframe is different from a delta frame.
+When we set a higher keyframe value, it will make the video clearer and reduce transmission artifacts.
+On the other hand, a lower keyframe value will result in more artifacts.

 Using keyframes does not waste bandwidth but delta frames waste bandwidth as it records all the slight changes in a frame.